20 Epic Road Trips That Show You the Real Australia

 Red Centre Way, NT

-9/21If you’re after an iconic red-dirt experience, the loop encompassing Uluru and Alice Springs is it.
+9/21If you’re after an iconic red-dirt experience, the loop encompassing Uluru and Alice Springs/Mparntwe is it.
 Experience Aboriginal culture and visit sacred sights such as Kings Canyon, the Ochre Pits and, of course, Uluru-Kata Tjuta National Park.
-Don’t miss the experience of floating up Redbank Gorge on an inflatable tube.
+Don’t miss floating up Redbank Gorge on an inflatable tube.

 Image credit: Getty Images/iStockphoto

-10/21This drive in tropical North Queensland is the only place in the world where two World Heritage sites – the Daintree Rainforest and the Great Barrier Reef – exist side by side.
-Along the way, stop at Port Douglas and enjoy an outer-reef snorkelling tour (look out for a gentle, giant Maori Wrasse).
+10/21This drive in Tropical North Queensland is the only place in the world where two World Heritage sites – the Daintree Rainforest and the Great Barrier Reef – exist side-by-side.
+Along the way, stop at Port Douglas and take an outer-reef snorkelling tour (look out for a gentle, giant Maori Wrasse).

 Image credit: Getty Images/iStockphoto